5 Ways to Get Your Customers to Love Your IVR Menu

 However, from the customer’s perspective, an IVR can often provide a negative experience.
 Poorly constructed IVR menus can make customers feel “trapped” in an endless series of choices, with no clear option to speak to a human being.

 So, how do you take advantage of the benefits of an IVR, without frustrating your callers?
-Here are six tips to help you build the perfect interactive phone system.
+Here are five tips to help you build the perfect interactive phone system.

 - Don’t leave your callers languishing in an endless chain of menu options.
 It’s crucial to ensure that no matter which choices a customer makes in your IVR menu, they’re able to easily speak to a human being when necessary.
 Frequently offering the option to speak to a live agent during operating hours, or at least leave a voicemail after hours, will help prevent your callers from feeling like the IVR is a system they need to “beat”.